AliGhorashiCMT/Plasmons_Paper/Substitutional_Defects/README.md

 bands.eigenvals.
 In figure 1, we have a bunch of comparisons of conductivites with those of graphene at 0.5 eV doping.
 We explicitly calculate, from first principles, the conductivity of graphene at 0.5 eV doping in ./Graphene/Graphene Conductivity.ipynb
-Bandwidths are written in large bold font for each material in Figure 1.ipynb Conductivity of BN3BC in folder ./BN3BC/Plasmons/ (in appropriately named python notebook)
+Bandwidths are written in large bold font for each material in Figure 1.ipynb Conductivity of BN3BC in folder ./BN3BC/Plasmons/ (in appropriately named python notebook) Conductivity of BN3NC in folder ./BN3NC/Plasmons/ (in appropriately named python notebook)

 Figure 2: AllPlasmons.pdf and Alltaus_allen.pdf